rhasspy/rhasspy/docs/speech-to-text.md

 Rhasspy currently supports `nnet3` and `gmm` Kaldi acoustic models.

 This requires Kaldi to be installed, which is...challenging.
 The [Docker image of Rhasspy](https://cloud.docker.com/u/synesthesiam/repository/docker/synesthesiam/rhasspy-server) contains a [pre-built copy](https://github.com/synesthesiam/kaldi-docker/releases) of Kaldi, which might work for you outside of Docker.
 Make sure to set `kaldi_dir` to wherever you installed Kaldi.

+### Language Model Type

+By default, Rhasspy generates an [ARPA](https://cmusphinx.github.io/wiki/arpaformat/) language model from [your custom voice commands](training.md#sentencesini).
+This model is somewhat flexible, allowing minor deviations from the prescribed templates.
+For longer voice commands or when you have slots with many possibilities, this language modeling approach can cause recognition problems.

+Setting `speech_to_text.kaldi.language_model_type` to "text_fst" instead of "arpa" will cause Rhasspy to directly convert your custom voice command graph into a Kaldi grammar finite state transducer (`G.fst`).
+While less flexible, this approach will only ever produce sentences from your templates.

 ### Open Transcription